melvrickgoh/is415/README.md

 Branching helps us to manage integrations especially since we're working on the same codebase

 ### Create a new branch
-Create a new branch and codebase for your own use. "-b" indicates a new branch.
+Create a new branch and codebase for your own use. "-b" indicates a new branch. "master" is the branch from which to replicate the codebase.
 Example:
 ```
-git checkout -b feature/new_feature_branch_name
+git checkout -b feature/new_feature_branch_name master
 ```

 ### Checkout/Switch between branches